-When Grocery Gateway launched an exclusive home-delivery service in 1997, it was an outlier in a brick-and-mortar industry that many watched closely.
+When Grocery Gateway launched as an exclusive home-delivery service in 1997, it was an outlier in a brick-and-mortar industry that many watched closely.
 Could a supermarket exist exclusively on four wheels, without the broad aisles and glistening produce displays the business had come to take as gospel?

 One way or another, we were about to find out.

 More than 20 years later, we have our answer.
 In the Amazon age, where we’ve all come to expect almost everything delivered to our doorstep, groceries have become less the exception than the rule for most large retailers.
-In Canada, big chains like Loblaws, Sobeys, and Metro all offer the service (Grocery Gateway is a subsidiary of Longo’s); others, like Safeway and Walmart offer, pre-ordered grocery pickup.
+In Canada, big chains like Loblaws, Sobeys and Metro all offer the service (Grocery Gateway is a subsidiary of Longo’s); others, like Safeway and Walmart offer pre-ordered grocery pickup.